DECODEproject/decode-mobile-app/docs/App.md

 To be able to run the app locally, we need to have up and running Chainspace and use the Zenroom contracts.

-If you want to know more about it, check the [Dependencies documentation]()
+If you want to know more, check the [Dependencies Documentation](Dependencies.md)

 #### Chainspace